 Courses are offered as outlined in each program area.
-Each individual must officially register for each course he/she attends.
+Each individual must officially register for each course they attend.
 Registration is held at designated times each term as indicated in the Academic Calendar.
 Student Services will notify new applicants concerning times and other special registration procedures.
 Registration is complete when all tuition and fees are paid or deferred by the Business Office.
-No person can participate in or attend any course unless he/she is officially registered.
+No person can participate in or attend any course unless they are officially registered.
 Students attending class for which they are not officially registered will receive neither grade nor semester hour credit for the course.
 Classes missed due to late registration will be counted as absences.